 WinZip apps are present in the Store on Windows 11

 Microsoft mentioned that they have worked closely alongside the WinZip team, in order to bring a fully functional app to the new Store.

-And while WinZip still has some similar apps for Windows 10, it is know that those apps are more in the realm of Store editions, which may limit both functionality and design.
+And while WinZip still has some similar apps for Windows 10, it is known that those apps are more in the realm of Store editions, which may limit both functionality and design.

 So the main difference is that payments for the pro version will go through WinZip themselves, not through the Microsoft Store, which represents one of the major changes that come with Windows 11.

 WinZIP 26 Pro is fully operational offline and it includes all the encryption and compression features we are used to.

 It supports all major file formats, enables email transfer, is light and very easy to use.

 However, you should also know that it’s not just WinZip that’s coming to the new store.

 The CorelDRAW Graphics Suite will also make an appearance on the new Store, of course, as a classic Win32 app.
 You may want to look for that app later this year when Windows 11 will go live.